tavisit/PC_Benchmark/README.md

 ## Goal
 The goal of this project is to design, implement and test a benchmark application that runs on a machine and can determine the following statistics:
 - For the CPU: Type, Frequency and speed of simple operations
-- For the RAM: Dimension, Health
+- For the RAM: Dimension, Health, Speed of RAM
-- For the Storage the speed of the location assigned
+- For the Storage: Dimension, Health, Speed of Storage
--

 These tests should be comparable with the system status and online information provided with the hardware, but could also be ranked on a service against other machines, in order to determine the efficiency of the current system.

 ## Specifications